Can you save yourself, or do you need to be saved spirituality in order to get help?

 Conclusion

 Most of our problems have solutions.
 Redemption is Self-help.
 They’re both connected and it’s an awesome place to be in when you use both of them to live your life.
+P.S.
 Letting go of (10%) fun to have (90%) of joy is a no-brainier to me.